arxanas/blog/_posts/2021-10-04-detect-recruiter-spam.md

 ## Introduction

 Many software engineers I know complain about the frequency of "recruiter spam" emails.
-These emails are obviously generic emails sent in an attempt to hire someone.
-Clearly, the recruiters are generating and sending the emails with the press of a button, and the recipients are deleting these emails just as quickly.
+These emails are unsolicited, obviously-generic emails sent in an attempt to push engineers through their hiring pipelines, regardless of whether they would be a good fit for the job in question.

 It’s understandable.
-In the current climate, job-seeking is a numbers game (I live in the US).
+In the current climate (I live in the US), job-seeking is a numbers game.
 Job seekers blast countless job sites with their résumés, while recruiters browse through LinkedIn wielding a mouse in one hand and a templated introduction in the other.

 So why engage with these recruiters?
 Well, as a college graduate, I interviewed at Microsoft, thinking that I would never accept a job offer from them.
 But the recruiter really astounded me with the whole experience, and Microsoft changed from being barely a contender to one of my top choices.
 Since then, I have a policy of at least giving companies a chance to impress me.

-One the one hand, I don’t want to miss out on a potential opportunity, but on the other hand, I don’t want to waste time on low-quality recruiter interactions.
+So I don’t want to miss out on a potential opportunity, but on the other hand, I don’t want to waste time on low-quality recruiter interactions.
 So I decided that further automated emailing must be the solution.

 ## Bayesian filtering